 Direct Loans do not have a default fee assessed to them.

 The guaranty agency that secures loans with lenders and schools on behalf of the Department of Education is charged a 1% default fee.

 With each new loan secured in your name, a disclosure statement is issued that outlines terms of the loan, amounts, fees, and disbursement dates.
 Carefully review and keep these statements to better understand your loan and any fees taken out before the funds are sent to UC in your name.

-When estimating amounts for Stafford or PLUS Loans, you should estimate the same way the billing system will predict semester loan amounts.
+When estimating amounts for Federal Direct Loans, you should estimate the same way the billing system will predict semester loan amounts.

 By estimating these fees, you will be able to better anticipate any remaining balance that needs to be covered after all aid is applied toward your bill.